stuartellis/stuartellis-site-hugo/content/articles/ionic-bitrise.md

 # Android Code Signing

-Follow the steps in [the documentation](http://devcenter.bitrise.io/android/code-signing) to upload the files for [Android code signing](https://developer.android.com/studio/publish/app-signing.html) to, and enable Bitrise to sign the app.
+Follow the steps in [the Bitrise documentation](http://devcenter.bitrise.io/android/code-signing) to upload the files for [Android code signing](https://developer.android.com/studio/publish/app-signing.html) to, and enable Bitrise to sign the app.

 Remember that each version of the app must be signed with the same identity to